Find out how to submit an academic appeal if you’re a student on a taught course.

 You must appeal within 21 days of getting your stage results.

-If you are waiting for evidence to go with your appeal, submit your appeal within the deadline and tell us you’re awaiting evidence.
+If you are waiting for evidence to go with your appeal, it is important that you submit your appeal within the deadline.
+You can tell us you’re awaiting evidence on the appeal form.

 This table outlines when your final results are released through Sussex Direct and the corresponding appeal deadlines.